 Updated March 19, 2012 at 10:20 p.m.

 The Victoria Unit of the Adult Probation Department provides a number of services to the community, among those are the Victim Restitution Program and the Community Service Restitution Program.
 These programs provide vital services to the community.

 The Victim Restitution Program is a service provided when the court orders a defendant to pay restitution to the victim for the loss they have suffered.
-The defendant pays this amount through the Adult Probation Department as a condition of probation.
-During the month of December, $14,919.85 was collected as restitution by the department and dispensed to 53 victims.
+The defendant pays this amount through the adult probation department, as a condition of probation.
+During the months of December, January, and February, $115,796.01 was collected as restitution by the department and dispensed to 274 victims.

 The Community Service Restitution Program is a service where defendants are ordered by the court to perform work for a nonprofit group, church, school or a part of government.
 This program provides an actual dollar savings to the community as the work performed is work that is needed.
-During the month of December, the program provided 2,543 hours and 54 minutes of volunteer service worth $18,443.27 to the community.
+During the months of December, January, and February, the program provided 11,513.25 hours of volunteer service worth $83,471.06 to the community.